SantheepG/SantheepG/README.md

 ## 👋 About Me

-I'm a **Full-Stack Developer** passionate about building clean, performant, and user-friendly applications.
+A **Full-Stack Developer** passionate about building clean, performant, and user-friendly applications.
 I enjoy working across the entire stack — from crafting intuitive UIs to architecting reliable backends.

 - 🔭 Currently building real-world products with React, Node.js, and modern web tech
 - 💡 Detail-oriented and self-driven — I care about the *craft*, not just the output